 Terry has been a police officer since 1987.
-His wife Eleanor, began her police career in 1988.
-Her position on the team is to keep the books so the car will stay on the track.
-Terry has been a racing fan for years and sees Street Legal as an excellent opportunity to use a personal interest to make a difference.
+He believes in the positive interaction street legal has with the public showing that Police have a human side and enjoy the car hobby like everyone else.
+Terry has been a motorsports fan for years and sees Street Legal as an excellent opportunity to use a personal interest to make a difference

 Blair has been a member of the Edmonton Police Service since 1999.
 He has always had a passion for fast cars and racing.
 While on duty one night his interest was peaked in the Street Legal after seeing the devastation caused by street racing.

-Keane has been a police officer since 2002, he is the newest member of Blue Line Racing.
-Keane has always had an interest in cars and motorcycles.
+Keane has been a police officer since 2002.
+His love of cars and motorcycles were a direct influence of his father, a mechanic and weekend racer.
+Keane’s passion for cars not only includes racing, he also loves the challenge of building cars and motorcycles that are truly unique.
 Keane views the Street Legal program as a great opportunity for the public to have a positive interaction with police.